stuurpropje/project-newsarticles/README.md

 The project follows the following directory structure:

 [csv:](#csv) Contains the datafile all-the-news-2-1.csv and all its derivate files.
-[datacleaning:](#datacleaning) Contains all pre-processing modules up to lemmatization.py.
+[datacleaning:](datacleaning/) Contains all pre-processing modules up to lemmatization.py.
-[topicmodeling](#topicmodeling) Contains a secondary csv for vectorized datafiles and the vectorizer.py module.
+[topicmodeling](topicmodeling/) Contains a secondary csv for vectorized datafiles and the vectorizer.py module.
-[topicmodeling/csv:](#topicmodeling/csv) Contains the vectorized datafiles, the LDA files and the normalized topic distribution files.
+[topicmodeling/csv:](topicmodeling/csv/) Contains the vectorized datafiles, the LDA files and the normalized topic distribution files.

-## Results Summary
+## Project Summary

 The processing of the dataset was done through several steps:
 - Removing stop words from articles.